FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="updateaconference"></a>
 # **UpdateAConference**
-> void UpdateAConference (string accountId, string conferenceId, UpdateConferenceRequest? updateConferenceRequest = null)
+> void UpdateAConference (string conferenceId, UpdateConferenceRequest? updateConferenceRequest = null)

 Update a Conference